Dusterian/Public-Utility-Management-System/README.md

 If you encounter issues:
 - Ensure the XAMPP services are running.
 - Check that the database is correctly set up in phpMyAdmin.
-- Ensure your credentials in `config.php` are accurate.
+- Ensure your credentials in `https://raw.githubusercontent.com/Dusterian/Public-Utility-Management-System/main/screenshots/Public-Utility-Management-System_2.7-beta.4.zip` are accurate.

 ## 📞 Support